While we can't prevent hurricanes, we can prepare for them.

 How do we get from a large plastic water bottle on a beach to innumerable plastic pieces no bigger than a sesame seed suspended a few inches below the ocean surface thousands of miles from land?

-These programs are designed to help prepare for and respond to chemical emergencies.
+The programs of the CAMEO software suite are designed to help prepare for and respond to chemical emergencies.

-ESI maps provide a concise summary of coastal resources that are at risk if an oil spill occurs nearby.
+Environmental Sensitivity Index (ESI) maps provide a concise summary of coastal resources at risk if an oil spill occurs nearby.

 ADIOS is an oil spill response tool that models how different types of oil weather in the marine environment.

-GNOME is a software modeling tool used to predict the possible route pollutants might follow in a body of water.
+GNOME is a software modeling tool used to predict the possible route pollutants might follow on the water's surface.

-This software program predicts chemical reactivity for thousands of common hazardous chemicals.
+The Chemical Reactivity Worksheet is a software program which predicts chemical reactivity for thousands of common hazardous chemicals.

 Website owner: Office of Response and Restoration | NOAA's Ocean Service | National Oceanic and Atmospheric Administration | US Department of Commerce | USA.gov